How to Fix a Stiff Neck or Shoulders

 - Rule out Meningitis as a Cause of a Stiff Neck

-Basic guidelines on ruling out meningitis as a cause of a stiff neck may save your life -- One symptom of meningitis is a stiff neck, but this type of stiff neck does not begin in the neck.
-The guidelines presented here will help you rule out meningi
+Basic guidelines on ruling out meningitis as a cause of a stiff neck may save your life -- One symptom of meningitis is a stiff neck, but this type of pain does not begin in the neck.